Monarchy of the Netherlands: Succession

-The monarchy of the Netherlands passes by right of succession to the heirs of William I. The heir is determined through two mechanisms: absolute cognatic primogeniture and proximity of blood.
+The monarchy of the Netherlands passes by right of succession to the heirs of William I (see House of Orange-Nassau).
+The heir is determined through two mechanisms: absolute cognatic primogeniture and proximity of blood.
 The Netherlands established absolute cognatic primogeniture instead of male-preference primogeniture by law in 1983.
 Proximity of blood limits accession to the throne to a person who is related to the current monarch within three degrees of kinship.
-For example, the grandchildren of Princess Margriet of the Netherlands (sister of Princess Beatrix) have no succession rights because their kinship with Beatrix when she was queen was of the fourth degree (that is, Princess Beatrix is their parent's parent's parents' daughter).
-Also, succession is limited to legitimate heirs, precluding a claim to the throne by children born out of wedlock.
-A special case arises if the king dies while his wife is pregnant: the unborn child is considered the heir at that point, unless stillborn – the child is then considered never to have existed.
-So, if the old king dies while his wife is pregnant with their first child, the unborn child is immediately considered born and immediately becomes the new king or queen.
+For example, the grandchildren of Princess Margriet of the Netherlands (sister of Princess Beatrix) have no succession rights because their kinship with Beatrix when she was queen, was of the fourth degree (that is, Princess Beatrix is their parent's parent's parents' daughter).
+Succession is limited to legitimate heirs, precluding a claim to the throne by children born out of wedlock.
+If the king dies while his wife is pregnant: the unborn child is considered the heir at that point, unless stillborn – the child is then considered never to have existed.
+As such, if the preceding king dies while his wife is pregnant with their first child, the unborn child is immediately considered born and immediately becomes the new king or queen.
 If the pregnancy ends in stillbirth, his or her reign is expunged (otherwise the existence of the stillborn king/queen would add a degree of separation for other family members to the throne and might suddenly exclude the next person in line for the throne).

 If the monarch is a minor, a regent is appointed and serves until the monarch comes of age.
 The regent is customarily the surviving parent of the monarch but the constitution stipulates that custody and parental authority of the minor monarch will be determined by law; any person might be appointed as regent, as legal guardian or both.

-There are also a number of special cases within the constitution.
+There are also a number of special cases within the Constitution.
 First, if there is no heir when the monarch dies, the States-General may appoint a successor upon the suggestion of the government.
 This suggestion may be made before the death of the reigning monarch, even by the monarch himself (in case it is clear that the monarch will die without leaving an heir).
 Second, some people are excluded from the line of succession.
 They are: